CheYHinSpark/Tights-Theme/README.md

-# cheyhinspark-theme README
+# tights-theme README

-This is my themes.
+This collection contains beautiful VS Code themes inspired by tights on legs.